What Is A Small Ups Power Supply And Why Do You Need One

 1. Introduction UPS is the abbreviation for Uninterruptible Power Supply, and is a device which supplies power to devices for a fixed amount of time without stopping even when there are problems occurring with utility power and other power sources.

-What is onsite power supply?
+What is a large-capacity outdoor power supply

 [PDF Version]